ortus-docs/coldbox-docs/full/event_handlers/composed_properties.md

 * **$super** : A reference to the virtual super class (<code>coldbox.system.EventHandler</code>) Only if using the non-inheritance approach

 ## Logging
 Logging is an important aspect of any application as it allows you to report textual information about your application's state or environment.
-ColdBox has powerful logging capabilities via LogBox and your event handlers are already configured to use it, really, just use it.
+ColdBox has powerful logging capabilities via LogBox and your event handlers are already configured to use it.
+Really, just use it.
 The <code>log</code> object is LogBox logger already configured for your event handler and you can use it for logging:

 **Logger Interface**
 ```js